-Saunders was previously elected secretary-treasurer at the union’s 39th International Convention in July 2010.
+Saunders, the first African American to serve as AFSCME's president, was previously elected secretary-treasurer at the union’s 39th International Convention in July 2010.

 Saunders grew up in a union household in Cleveland, Ohio.
 This inspired him to join the Ohio Civil Service Employees Association (OCSEA) when he began working for the Ohio Bureau of Employment Services in 1975.
 His father was a bus driver and a member of the Amalgamated Transit Union.
 His mother was a community organizer and, after raising two sons, returned to college and became a community college professor and a member of the American Association of University Professors.

 Saunders began his career with AFSCME in 1978 as a labor economist.
 He has served in the capacities of assistant director of Research and Collective Bargaining Services, director of Community Action and deputy director of Organizing and Field Services.
 Saunders also served as executive assistant to the president of AFSCME and was responsible for managing what is acknowledged to be one of the most effective political and legislative operations in the history of the American labor movement.
 AFSCME’s clout in fundraising and member mobilization, and its lobbying expertise are unmatched in the ranks of the AFL-CIO and beyond.

 Building on ideas generated by local unions, Saunders has championed AFSCME’s Next Wave initiative to encourage and develop the next generation of union leadership.
 He has also developed and supported programs that foster diversity and promote increased member participation within the union.